Montage Help Contents Montage Help

 VFP runtime support for context-sensitive help

 The first prerequisite for Montage to support context-sensitive help is that you have a working installation of HTML Help.
 You can confirm this simply by opening any .CHM file, e.g. MONTAGE.CHM, through Explorer.
 If you performed a successful standard setup of Montage, you should also be able to obtain context-sensitive help from within Montage, for example by pressing the F1 key.
 However, if you did a quick-install and your computer has never had a "proper" installation of VFP runtime, Montage's context-sensitive help will probably not function, even though you can use HTML Help in other respects.
-In order to fix this, short of running the standard setup, you may extract the files, FOXHHELP.EXE and FOXHHELPPS.DLL, from VFP6LIBS.ZIP into the Windows System directory, and run the following command via the Start, Run... dialog:
+In order to fix this, short of running the full, standard setup, you may extract the files, FOXHHELP.EXE and FOXHHELPPS.DLL, from VFP6LIBS.ZIP into the Windows System directory, and run the following Windows command line via the Start, Run... dialog:

 FOXHHELP /REGSERVER